China's factories, households grapple with power cuts | Headlines

 China's economy is "more driven by exports than any time in the past decade," but official energy use targets fail to take that into account, economists Larry Hu and Xinyu Ji of Macquarie Group said in a report.

 Utility companies, meanwhile, are being squeezed by soaring coal and gas prices.
-That discourages them from increasing output because the government constrains their ability to pass on costs to customers, said Li.
+That discourages them from increasing output because the government limits their ability to pass on costs to customers, said Li.

 Prices have risen "past the range of what China's electricity industry can bear," Li said.